punkbid/punkbid-js-sdk/README.md

 - one number of attributes (1 attribute, 5 attributes, etc...)
 - one skin color (Olive skin, Albino skin, etc...)
 - one attribute of each category (see metadata.ts for more info)

+ex: add zombies with 1 attribute being a purple cap

 ## Installation